-- Plums - if using frozen plums, defrost them first on paper towels - they will absorb extra moisture.
+- Plums - if using frozen plums, defrost them first on paper towels - this will absorb extra moisture.

 - Variations - recently I began to make this as a rhubarb cake.
 I covered the batter with rhubarb cut into 1/2" pieces and then, just to pretty it up, poured about 1/4 cup of melted strawberry or raspberry (red) jam over the rhubarb before sprinkling with crumble.
 A big hit - and now I plan to try this with every fruit that comes along!
-Latest update - peaches work great!
+Update - peaches work great!
 I have now also made this with sour cherries (that had been frozen).
 I thawed the cherries in a colander over a bowl so that excess juice would drain off.
 I ended up with about two cups of cherries on a cake baked in a 10" round.

 - Make fresh - we all know that fruit coffee cakes are ideal when they are fresh.
 Everything for this can be prepped ahead of time - the crumble topping can even be made the day before.
 Then it comes together quickly, is baking while guests arrive, and by the time everyone is settled you have a gorgeous fresh, still warm coffee cake.
 Enjoy!

 - Prep Ahead - you could make the crumb topping, and cut up the plums the day before.

 - For KB Recipe Attribution Practices please click here.